UX Writing Academy

 Results

-I designed an experience that addresses user concerns upfront, feels approachable and inviting, and adapts smoothly to different contexts.
+I designed an experience that addresses concerns upfront, feels approachable and inviting, and adapts smoothly to different contexts.
+By reworking off-putting language and using privacy-first messaging, SWAY now speaks to users who want to grow their emotional intelligence—capturing market share missed by current tools that feel judgmental or invasive.

 Next steps